Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Supporting Information

 {Representative results from a healthy subject (Study II) at 1 dB SNR.
 The first row, from left to right, shows the noiseless reference $\vec{t}$, noisy target $\tvec{t}$, and registered images from \moco, \vxmcc, \vxmed, \aimcc, and \aimed.
 The second row shows the error map with respect to $\vec{t}$ at two-fold amplification.
 The bottom two rows show a magnified region around the heart, with the red arrow pointing to details lost in some methods. } \end{suppfigure*}

 \begin{suppfigure*}[ht]

 {Representative results from a patient (Study III) at 11 dB SNR.
 The first row, from left to right, shows the noiseless reference $\vec{t}$, noisy target $\tvec{t}$, and registered images from \moco, \vxmcc, \vxmed, \aimcc, and \aimed.
 The second row shows the error map with respect to $\vec{t}$ at two-fold amplification.
-The bottom two rows show a magnified region around the heart, with the red arrow pointing to details lost in some methods. } \end{suppfigure*}
+The bottom two rows show a magnified region around the heart.
+The red arrow on the middle-left points to a focal lesion, the arrow on the middle-right points to diffused enhancement, and the arrow on the bottom-left highlights a healthy myocardium. } \end{suppfigure*}

 \begin{suppfigure*}[ht]